Manikanta-swamy/Manikanta-swamy/README.md

 ---

-### 🌟 Projects
+## 🌟 Projects
 Here are some of the projects I'm proud of:

-## 🔐 Company Registration and Verification System
+### 🔐 Company Registration and Verification System
-A robust system for registering companies, verifying users with Twilio SMS service, and handling authentication with JWT.
+- A robust system for registering companies, verifying users with Twilio SMS service, and handling authentication with JWT.

 #📚 Learning Management Platform
-A platform for online learning with modules, assessments, and interactive content.
+- A platform for online learning with modules, assessments, and interactive content.
 Built with React, FastAPI, and PostgreSQL.

 ### 🌐 Personal Portfolio
 Showcasing my projects, skills, and achievements.
 Created using modern frontend technologies.
 ---
 📫 Let's Connect
-💼 https:manikanta-swamy.vercel.app
+💼 portfolio[https:manikanta-swamy.vercel.app]
-💬 LinkedIn: Manikanta Swamy
+💬 LinkedIn: Lets connect together [Manikanta Swamy]